hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

   - `db_path` and `remote_db_path` are used internally by the relay to store data.
 Replace `<relay-name>` with the same value set for the `name` parameter.
 (These can point to any filesystem paths in the relay's container.)
   - If you set `tls` to `true`, the relay will enforce TLS communication.
 The `cert_path` and `key_path` should point to a Fabric TLS certificate and key respectively, such as those created using the `cryptogen` tool.
   - `<network-name>` is a unique identifier for your local network.
 You can set it to whatever value you wish.
   - `<driver-name>` refers to the driver used by this relay to respond to requests.
 This also refers to one of the drivers's specifications in the `drivers` section further below.
 In this code snippet, we have defined one driver.
-(The names in lines 519 and 527 must match.)
-In lines 528 and 529 respectively, you should specify the hostname and port for the driver (whose configuration we will handle later).
+(The names in lines 14 and 22 must match.)
+In lines 23 and 24 respectively, you should specify the hostname and port for the driver (whose configuration we will handle later).
   - The `relays` section specifies all foreign relays this relay can connect to.
 The `<foreign-relay-name>` value should be a unique ID for a given foreign relay, and this value will be used by your Layer-2 applications when constructing view addresses for data sharing requests.
-In lines 523 and 524, you should specify the hostname and port for the foreign relay.
+In lines 18 and 19, you should specify the hostname and port for the foreign relay.
   - **Enabling TLS**:
     - You can make your relay accept TLS connections by specifying a TLS certificate file path and private key file path in `cert_path` and `key_path` respectively, and set `tls` to `true`.
     - To communicate with a foreign relay using TLS, specify that relay's TLS CA certificate path in `tlsca_cert_path` (currently only one certificate can be configured) and set `tls` to `true` by extending that relay's section as follows (*Note*: this CA certificate should match the one specified in the `cert_path` property in the foreign relay's `config.toml` file):
-      ```
+      ```toml
       [relays]
       [relays.<foreign-relay-name>]
       hostname="<foreign-relay-hostname-or-ip-address>"